FREE MARKETING & PROMOTION

 Questions?
 Feel Free to contact marketing manager, Amy Dufour at 678.285.0597.

 COMPLETE YOUR COMPANY LISTING FOR THE PRINTED SHOW DIRECTORY & ONLINE EXHIBITOR LISTING

-Click here to access the online directory system where you can update your company, line and categorical listing information for the official show directory as well as to take advantage of other convenient promotional features.
+Check back soon to update your company, line and categorical listing information for the official show directory as well as to take advantage of other convenient promotional features.

-You will receive via email your COMPANY ID and ACCESS CODE that you can log on in order to:
+You will receive via email your USERNAME and PASSWORD that you can log on in order to:

 - COMPLETE YOUR POCKET DIRECTORY LISTING | ONLINE LISTING - Please note that the directory will use only your single, lowest booth number.
 Just select your product categories, list your lines and a brief company description and submit.